front-end-foundations/session1/readme.md

 ```

 Refresh the page and inspect the paragraph again.
 Note the changes in the inspector.

+##### Semantics

+HTML tags are divorced from the way they appear and can be 'reprogrammed' to look any way you want.
+They convey meaning to the code that comprises the document and make it human readable. * HTML tags are [semantically important](https://en.wikipedia.org/wiki/Semantic_HTML) * - not stylistically important.

+This is part of the *separation of concerns*.
+For example:

+* content, display, behavior (html, css, javascript)
+* model, view, controller (MVC - database, interface, logic)

+Concerns are the different aspects of software functionality.
+For instance, the "business logic" of software is a concern, and the interface through which a person uses this logic is another.

+The separation of concerns is keeping the code for each of these concerns separate.
+Changing the interface should not require changing the business logic code, and vice versa.

 ## CSS syntax, whitespace and comments